KylaF8/Assignment1/README.md

 ## Integrating with React App

-I put the functions for fetching the tmdb endpoints in the backend, and call them from the frontend to display on the webpage.
+The frontend code uses the functions to fetch data from the Express backend, which calls the TMDB API to get information about the requested resource.
+The Express router endpoint acts as a middleware to handle the request and response between the frontend and the TMDB API.

 ## Independent learning (if relevant)